Carolyn Murphy

-Carolyn Murphy (born August 11, 1974) is an American model.
-Throughout her career, she has graced the cover of Vogue 73 times, making her one of the most featured models in the magazine’s history.
-Murphy ranks under Icons on models.com and is one of the highest paid models of her generation.
+Carolyn Murphy (born August 11, 1973) is an American model.
+Throughout her career, she has been on the cover of Vogue 73 times, making her one of the most featured models in the magazine's history.

 Early life

-Carolyn Murphy was born on August 11, 1974 in Florida, and grew up between the Gulf Coast and her family’s farm in Virginia.
+Carolyn Murphy was born on August 11, 1973 in Florida, and grew up between the Gulf Coast and her family's farm in Virginia.

-Before Carolyn graduated from Fort Walton Beach High School in 1991, her mother enrolled her in a “finishing school” to combat her shyness.
-Murphy was discovered at the age of 15 at a modelling convent.
+Before Carolyn graduated from Fort Walton Beach High School in 1991, her mother enrolled her in a "finishing school" to combat her shyness.
+Murphy was discovered at the age of 15 at a modelling convention.
 However, reluctant to begin a career as a model, Carolyn instead moved back to Virginia to pursue her college studies, modelling part time.

 Career

+Major contracts and campaigns

+Carolyn Murphy signed her first major international contract with Prada in 1995, marking the beginning of her career as a world-renowned model.
+Over the years, she has shot campaigns for luxury brands such as DKNY, Tom Ford, Céline, Fendi, and Ralph Lauren.

+Starting in 2001, Murphy became an ambassador for Estée Lauder, appearing in global advertising campaigns and maintaining a long-term contract considered one of the most lucrative in the history of the cosmetics industry.

+Editorial work and photography

+In addition to her campaigns, Murphy has been featured on the covers of prestigious magazines, including Vogue (U.S., France, and Italy), Harper’s Bazaar, Elle, Allure, Marie Claire, WSJ Magazine, and TIME.
+She has also worked with legendary photographers such as Irving Penn, Helmut Newton, and Peter Lindbergh, cementing her reputation in the world of fashion photography.

+Documentary appearances and commercial collaborations

+Murphy appeared in the documentary Mademoiselle C, which chronicles the career of Carine Roitfeld and the world of fashion, showcasing her involvement in the industry beyond the runway.

+She also served as a design director for the brand Shinola, creating products such as the “Lois Tote” and collaborating on fashion and accessory collections.